jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 Master guitar educator Christopher Berg wrote an invaluable book that must be mentioned here:
 *Practicing Music by Design: Historic Virtuosi on Peak Performance* [(Berg, 2019)](references#berg-2019).
-He reviewed recent "peak performance" literature, about research into the development of expert skill, and combined it with his expertise on the techniques of centuries of master musicians.
+He reviewed "peak performance" literature, about research into the development of expert skill, and combined it with his expertise on the techniques of centuries of master musicians.
 The result is a gold mine of practical advice for learning an instrument with maximum efficiency.